RecTennis-Platform/auth/README.md

 # PROJECT: TENITY

-A brief description of what the API server does.
-Component: AUTH
+The Authentication (AUTH) component of the API server is responsible for managing user authentication and authorization.
+It ensures secure access to the system by validating user credentials, issuing authentication tokens, and enforcing access controls.

 ## Table of Contents